Dropbox Replay FAQs

 I used to have unlimited files and now I have a limit.
 How do I find the right files to delete to get under my quota?

 Only files uploaded after April 25, 2023 count against the file limit, so you can sort your files by creation date and choose which files you’d like to delete.
-The Dropbox Replay Add-On allows you to archive your Replay video files to your Dropbox account, so you can free up space in Replay to upload or create more projects.
+The Dropbox Replay Add-On allows you to archive your Replay video files to your Dropbox account, so you can free up storage space in Replay to upload or create more projects.

 I don’t pay for Dropbox but I want to use Dropbox Replay.
 What do I do?